DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 disciplines that are similar to it.
 In *Grosse Fatigue,* all the different parts are represented by rectangles.
-Henrot calls these ‘reciprocal inclusions’, and they are formally represented on screen as a stack of superimposed windows diminishing in size.[^ch04_41] Like envelops like envelopes like envelopes like.
+Henrot calls these ‘reciprocal inclusions’, and they are formally represented on screen as a stack of superimposed windows diminishing in size.[^ch04_41] Like envelopes like envelopes like envelopes like.
 This visual play with patterns of rectangles is repeated throughout the film, like a Fibonacci sequence.
 In doing so, *Grosse Fatigue* stages a mesmerizing audio and visual